 You can export the user action details by tapping Export.
 If no USB memory stick is already inserted, you will be prompted to insert a USB memory stick.
 The CSV file can be saved to a computer and opened in Excel.

 Protocol usage report

-This report lists the number of processing runs, cassettes, and average number of cassettes per run for the last five years ( $\rightarrow$ Fig. 83).
+This report lists the number of processing runs, cassettes, and average number of cassettes per run ( $\rightarrow$ Fig. 83).
 You can group the data by day, week or month.